Takoma Park Location: 804 Larch Avenue, Takoma Park, MD Directions

 own ancestors, I began with "cross-cultural" or "core" shamanic practices.
 My practice has developed

-into a contemporary Euro-American shamanic revival that incorporates some of my Germanic and North
+into a contemporary Euro-American shamanic revival that incorporates some of my North

 European lineage, mostly Norse and Celtic.
 I do not practice American Indian ceremonies.